mongodb/docs/source/reference/mongod.rst

    :program:`mongod` process in combination with the :option:`mongod --fork` option.

-   If this option is not set, no PID file is created.
+   If this option is not set, :program:`mongod` will create no PID file.

 .. option:: --keyFile <file>